KhadijaMammadova-vizja/Physics_Problems/docs/en/Your_solutions/04_Electromagnetism_1_solution/solution_08.md

 ## 8. Lorentz Force

-### Step 1: Use the formula for magnetic force on a wire
+### Step 1: The formula for magnetic force on a wire

 The magnetic force on a straight current-carrying wire is